 From the time of his move to the Phoenix Coyotes then American Hockey League affiliate Springfield Falcons in 1996-97, it would take Dan Focht six years to reach the NHL.
-This included stops in the American Hockey League, the East Coast Hockey League and the Finnish Elite Hockey League.
+This included stops in the American Hockey League, the ECHL and the Finnish Elite Hockey League.

 He made his NHL debut at the age of 24 during the 2001-02 season for the Phoenix Coyotes.
 His time in the NHL was short lived with the Coyotes, only appearing in a total of nine games with just one assist and five shots in an average of just over 12 minutes of ice time per game.

 The following 2002-03 season he would spend another 10 games with the Coyotes contributing 10 penalty minutes and one shot in an average of less than nine minutes of ice time per game.
 At this point it appears that then Phoenix Coyotes General Manager Mike Barnett knew that Dan Focht was no longer in the team’s future plans.

 In March 2003 Dan Focht was sent along with others to the Pittsburgh Penguins in exchange for Jan Hrdina.
 Unfortunately the change in scenery did not help Focht and he would see only another 64 NHL games over the 2002-03 and 2003-04 seasons.
 During that time he contributed two goals, six assists and 124 penalty minutes in an average of just under 17 minutes per game on a rebuilding Penguins club.